 Spinal is a product of Ultratech’s cell regeneration experiments, and, as he is a revived soldier who is around 2650 years old, is the evil corporation’s longest serving (and most loyal) minion.

 Originally called “Argo” during development (a nice little reference to Ray Harryhausen’s work in Jason and the Argonauts), Spinal’s got one of the more innovative movesets in the game; he can collect an opponent’s projectiles and then re-use them as his own later in a match (albeit in the form of floating skulls).
-He even has a borderline-Skeletor type of laugh, as all skeletons scientifically have.
+He even has a borderline-Skeletor type of laugh, as all skeletons are scientifically proven to have.

 Orchid is a secret agent who is sent to investigate the mysterious disappearances around the Ultratech corporation’s Killer Instinct tournament.
 Her true identity and origins are top-secret.